Holme

 The scheme for the three centre main lights was worked out by Nevil Truman and reconstructed by George and Dennis King of Norwich.
 The reconstruction of the outer main lights and the traceries was worked out by Nevil Truman; Mr H T Hinks of Nottingham being the craftsman.

-Schematic Layout of Quire Window
+Schematic Layout of Chancel East Window

 13